the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/paginated-fetch.md

 // careful: notice the ? in between
 # leanpub-start-insert
-const getUrl = searchTerm =>
+const getUrl = (searchTerm) =>
   `${API_BASE}${API_SEARCH}?${PARAM_SEARCH}${searchTerm}`;
 # leanpub-end-insert
 ~~~~~~~

-Fortunately, we don't need to adjust the API endpoint, because we extracted a common `getUrl` function for it.
+Fortunately, we don't need to adjust the API endpoints at other places of the application, because we extracted a common `getUrl` function for it.
 However, there is one spot where we must address this logic for the future:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~